psorensen/curated-query-loop/README.md

 2. Posts are not backfilled - this uses the `post__in` WP_Query parameter, meaning any posts_per_page argument exceeding the number of selected posts will be ignored.
 Posts will be limited to the specific posts selected.

 ## Installation
-Currently, compiled assets are not included and must be manually built.
+Visit https://wordpress.org/plugins/curated-query-loop/ to download the plugin.

+## Development
 1. Clone this repository into `wp-content/plugins`
 2. Install composer dependencies with `composer install`
 3. Install NPM dependencies with `npm i` and build plugin using `npm run build`.
 Node 18+ recommended.

-## Development
-5. This ships with [`@wordpress/env`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) installed.
+4. This ships with [`@wordpress/env`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) installed.
 If you have Docker installed and running, you can simply run `npm run env:start` to spin up a local environment with the plugin activated.